 The biggest pro of YouTube Shorts is the platform’s reach.
 Over 3 billion people visit YouTube every month.
 That is a lot of potential eyes on your content.

-The content is also placed on the YouTube homepage, in the Shorts tab within the YouTube app, and on your channel’s homepage.
+The content is also placed in multiple places throughout YouTube: in the Shorts tab within the YouTube app, and on your channel’s homepage.
 With other platforms, you are limited to exposure within the app and sometimes only on your own page.
 With Shorts, you’ll capture both the mobile and desktop audiences.